Travel agent hotel benefits can make any stay at a hotel a real vacation

-Many travelers who prefer to do it themselves for simple trips will only call a travel agent for something complicated or exotic.
-But, in many cases, when someone is looking for a special short getaway to a local hotel or resort, travel agent hotel benefits might be more valuable than they think.
+Many travelers who prefer to do it themselves for simple trips will only call a travel agent for something complicated or fascinating.
+But, in many cases, when someone is looking for a special short getaway to a hotel or resort, travel agent hotel benefits might be more valuable than they think.

 Many agencies will charge a fee for hotel bookings.
 Of course, it often depends on the hotel in question and whether it’s a booking for a regular client.
 Alas, for real bargain hunters, agents are least likely to waive a fee for a real budget property because there will be very little or zero commission in it for the agency.